sbr-shakibi/Tissue-Simulation-Toolkit/docker/README.md

 docker run -it \
   --env DISPLAY=host.docker.internal:0 \
   --volume /tmp/.X11-unix:/tmp/.X11-unix \
-  --user root tst2-docker:latest
+  --user root sbrshakibi/tst2-docker:latest
 ```

+Replace `sbrshakibi/tst2-docker:latest` with `tst2-docker:latest` if you built the docker image yourself.
 This command starts the container, and the terminal session switches to an interactive shell inside it.
 When a GUI application is launched from the container, a new window will appear displaying the application’s interface.

 ## 4. Run standalone Cellular Potts Model (TST)